-The Ethical Leadership Workshop based on The Robben Island Bible play had it pilot at the South West Gauteng College in Soweto, South Africa in August 2014.
+The Ethical Leadership Workshop based on The Robben Island Shakespeare play had it pilot at the South West Gauteng College in Soweto, South Africa in August 2014.
 It ran over two weeks and delivered a presentation / performance of Shakespeare, monologues from the former political prisoners’ interviews as well as new pieces of writing created by the college students.
 The students examined the current leadership situation on a personal, local & national level.
 They also examined and reflected on their responsibility as young leaders as well as future leaders within South Africa.

 These workshops have been inspired by South African Sonny Venkatrathnam, a former political prisoner on Robben Island and critic of the current political state of affairs within South Africa and utilizing his copy of ‘William Shakespeare’s Complete Works,’ the team has come together over a shared believe that there is a dearth of ethical leadership in today’s world.
 As inspirational as many of the chosen quotes were about leadership, according to Sonny, many of the men who chose these quotes whilst in prison and who are now currently in politics or business within South Africa have not lived up to such inspiration and have caused great harm to this young democratic country.

 But unethical leadership is certainly not unique to South Africa.
 From dictatorships that pockmark Africa, to a Nobel Prize winning president who condone the use of drones to drop bombs on countries thousands of miles away, to the abandonment of a green agenda in the United Kingdom, many world leaders are driven by short-term goals and personal wealth creation rather than true – ethical – leadership.
 The Ethical Leadership Workshop have been set up as a direct response to such difficulties found in South Africa as well as the rest of the world by examining ethical leadership whilst young people are still in education.